Borderlands 4: Everything we know so far

 The first teaser trailer was revealed at Gamescom in August, weeks after the Borderlands film released, and the unexpected announcement sent fans into absolute meltdown.

-Borderlands is an open world action-adventure first-person looter shooter sci-fi video game series and the latest update on Borderlands 4 will land at The Game Awards 2024.
+Borderlands is an open world action-adventure first-person looter shooter sci-fi video game series and the latest update on it dropped at The Game Awards 2024.

 Here's everything we know so far about Borderlands 4.